Trend vwap_cross

 The bucket distribution often reveals what the signal really is, regardless of its textbook label.
 Heavy concentration in "non-trending + high vol" = it's mostly a chop-market event.
 Heavy in "trending + low vol" = it picks up the smooth grinds.
 Read the chart before the alpha numbers — context shapes everything that follows.

-VWAP Cross (vwap_cross) — trigger count distribution by per-stock regime quadrant (trending/non-trending × high/low realized volatility) for , US-only universe
+VWAP Cross (vwap_cross) — trigger count distribution by per-stock regime quadrant (trending/non-trending × high/low realized volatility) for bullish and bearish triggers, global universe

 Does it work in every regime?

-VWAP Cross (vwap_cross) — mean 20-day alpha versus S&P 500 Equal Weight by per-stock regime quadrant, side by side
+VWAP Cross (vwap_cross) — mean 20-day alpha versus S&P 500 Equal Weight by per-stock regime quadrant, bullish and bearish triggers side by side

 Trending + Low vol